2020 Campeonato Goiano: Format

 In the first stage, the 12 teams were drawn into two groups of six teams each.

 Each team played on a home-and-away two-legged basis against the six clubs from the other group.
 The teams were ranked according to points.
 If tied on points, the following criteria would be used to determine the ranking: 1.
 Wins; 2.
 Goal difference; 3.
 Goals scored; 4.
 Fewest red cards; 5.
 Fewest yellow cards; 6.
 Draw.
-This criteria also were used to determine the overall performance in the final stage.
+These criteria also were used to determine the overall performance in the final stage.

 The top eight teams in the first stage advanced to the quarter-finals, while the bottom two teams were relegated to the Divisão de Acesso (2ª Divisão) de 2021.

 Originally, the final stage would be played on a home-and-away two-legged basis, but due to the coronavirus pandemic the final stage was played on a single-legged basis with the best overall performance team hosting the match.
 If the score was level, a penalty shoot-out would be used to determine the winner.

 Champions qualified for the 2021 Copa do Brasil and 2021 Copa Verde, while runners-up and third place only qualified for the 2021 Copa do Brasil.
 Top three teams not already qualified for 2021 Série A, Série B or Série C qualified for 2021 Campeonato Brasileiro Série D.